Humor and the Abject

 Power Trip: Finally, a Practical Class for Performance Misfits

-Artist Ieva Miseviciute, founder of Power Trip, and the original Lord of Beef
+Artist Kira Nova, founder of Power Trip, and the original Lord of Beef

 This logo is actually quite accurate in regards to what the class feels like.